antcar112/algorithms-and-data-structures/src/data-structures/graph/README.md

 | Slower to lookup specific edge   | Faster to lookup specific edge   |

 The implementation in this repo uses an Adjacency List.
 This is because most real world data tends to be sparse, so using a list makes sense as it will take up less space.

+## Graph Traversal

+The simplest, most basic form of graph traversal is visiting each vertex in a graph.
+More complicated algorithms can perform operations such as finding the shortest path between two vertices, or closest matches to one specific vertex.